Tencent/tdesign-vue/README.md

 English | [简体中文](./README-zh_CN.md)

-TDesign Vue is a UI component library for vue 2 and desktop application.
+TDesign Vue is a UI component library for Vue 2 and desktop application.

 # 🎉 Features

 - Desktop application interaction
-- High quality UI components for Vue 2.0 (< Vue 2.7)
+- High quality UI components for Vue 2.x (< Vue 2.7)
 - Consistent API and UI with TDesign component libraries for other frameworks
 - Dark mode and customizable theme
 - Support tree-shaking